SciPhi-AI/R2R/README.md

 - **📁 Multimodal Support**: Ingest files ranging from `.txt`, `.pdf`, `.json` to `.png`, `.mp3`, and more.
 - **🔍 Hybrid Search**: Combine semantic and keyword search with reciprocal rank fusion for enhanced relevancy.
 - **🔗 Graph RAG**: Automatically extract relationships and build knowledge graphs.
-- **🗂️ App Management**: Efficiently manage documents and users with rich observability and analytics.
+- **🗂️ App Management**: Efficiently manage documents and users with full authentication.
-- **🌐 Client-Server**: RESTful API support out of the box.
+- **🔭 Observability**: Observe and analyze your RAG engine performance.
 - **🧩 Configurable**: Provision your application using intuitive configuration files.
-- **🔌 Extensible**: Develop your application further with easy builder + factory pattern.
+- **🔌 Extensibility**: Develop your application further with easy builder + factory pattern.
-- **🖥️ Dashboard**: Use the [R2R Dashboard](https://github.com/SciPhi-AI/R2R-Dashboard), an open-source React+Next.js app for a user-friendly interaction with R2R.
+- **🖥️ Dashboard**: Use the [R2R Dashboard](https://github.com/SciPhi-AI/R2R-Dashboard), an open-source React+Next.js app with optional authentication for interacting with R2R.

 ## Table of Contents
 1. [Install](#install)